Fact Sheet - Disclosure to Mortgage Lenders of Incentives for Buyers

 On 1 September 2008, the Council of Mortgage Lenders (CML) introduced new procedures in relation to newly built or converted properties.
 The buyer’s solicitors now need to ensure that the procedures are complied with before the lender will release mortgage funds for completion.

 The procedures are designed to tackle mortgage fraud and require the disclosure of information concerning incentives and discounts offered to buyers by the developer/builder.
-The CML have issued a pro-forma for completion by developers in this respect, called the Disclosure Incentives Form (DIF).
+The CML have issued a pro-forma for completion by developers in this respect, called (since Februrary 2018) the UK Finance Disclosure Form .
+(FDF).

 The buyer’s solicitors must receive the DIF from the developer/builder of any new build, converted or renovated property before requesting the release of the mortgage funds for completion of the purchase by their client.